misgeatgit/en2am/README.md

 #EN2AM

 I started this project because I didn't find the current amharic typing natural.
-People on facebook and other chat applications type english that has an amharic meaning when read by the other party.
-If we can adopt this priniciple and have the converter implemented, it would encourage people to write more in Amharic by using an english keyboard and without the caveat of loosing speed while typing using the current amharic typing programs.
+Peole are striving to type fast and thus typing in english that gives an amharic meaning when read by others.I have attempted to implement a converter that adheres to the need of the above kind of people. i.e type fast in english but get it in amharic on the fly.I think this is cooler than Power geez.

 #Requirement